siweiran/Business-Insights-and-Analytics/README.md

 Introducing an Online Community:

-The paper analyzes the impact of adding an online community feature to Nicht-Soporific on revenue, retention rates, and Customer Lifetime Value (CLV).
+The report analyzes the impact of adding an online community feature to Nicht-Soporific on revenue, retention rates, and Customer Lifetime Value (CLV).
 Short-term revenue increased, but long-term retention rates declined for community members.
 CLV was higher for community members, with better retention and performance seen in organic customers compared to campaign acquired customers.

 Recommendation System: